FBnil/evidencer/README.md

 ## Directories

 - `./servers/` Define a list of server by function.
-- `./scripts/` Define a list of tests, by function, to be run on those servers
+- `./scripts/` Define a list of scripts, by function, to be run on those servers
 - `./results/` Just an empty directory to store results in (from an external program)
-- `./suits/`   Once you are done with your tests, move them into a suit, still available, but tucked away
+- `./suits/`   Once you are done building your scripts, move them into a suit, still available, but tucked away
 - `./temp/`    Directory used when you use `@hostnames_regexp`

 ## Example